ess-dive/docker-metacatui/README.md

 same as SSLCertificateFile when the CA certificates are directly appended to the server certificate for convenience.

+## Image Logs
+Apache access and error logs are written to `/var/logs/apache2`.
+Mount a volume to  `/var/logs/apache2` if you want to persist your logs.

 ## Building and Running
 Build the docker metacat image: